-USF’s Supply Chain Management degree prepares students to solve problems and meet organizational goals in settings including business logistics, distribution, supply chain management and domestic and international transportation management.
+USF’s Supply Chain Management degree prepares you to solve problems and meet organizational goals in settings including business logistics, distribution, supply chain management and domestic and international transportation management.

-Supply Chain Managers are responsible for the entire chain of supply for a business, creating and delivering the products and services to the customer.
+Supply Chain Managers are responsible for the entire flow of supply for a business, creating and delivering the products and services to the customer.

 Supply Chain Management includes demand planning, supplier management, manufacturing, operations, logistics, transportation and distribution.
 This degree prepares you to solve problems and meet organizational goals in settings including corporate logistics, business expansions, and both domestic and international transportation management.